 In the territory of the SR, it is also necessary, through the ESF, to provide for the support of social inclusion, fight against poverty and any discrimination in order to solve one of the main development challenges in the Slovak Republic in the area.
 Support will be provided on the basis of a civic principle.
-The following will be the main tools: increasing the effectiveness and modernizing of current instruments, the introduction of new instruments to support individuals and family members oriented on improving their access to the labour market, housing, education, child care, services, etc. These instruments will be implemented in the form of the direct support of persons at risk of poverty or social exclusion, and through the increased availability and quality of services, the overall social infrastructure and other forms of assistance through preventative measures, education, vocational training, research, etc.
+The following will be the main tools: increasing the effectiveness and modernizing of current instruments, the introduction of new instruments to support individuals and family members oriented on improving their access to the labour market, housing, education, child care, services, etc. These instruments will be implemented in the form of the direct support of persons at risk of poverty or social exclusion, and through the increased availability and quality of services, support for the social enterprises providing services of social benefit the overall social infrastructure and other forms of assistance through preventative measures, education, vocational training, research, etc.